moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

-My position, Lecturer With Potential Security of Employment, is expected to demonstrate effectiveness and impact in three primary aspects which are detailed in the `UCD APM 285`_: *Teaching and Learning*, *Professional Achievements and Activities*, and *University and Public Service*.
+My position, Lecturer With Potential Security of Employment, is expected to demonstrate effectiveness and impact in three primary aspects which are detailed in the `UCD APM 285`_: *Teaching and Learning*, *Professional Achievements and Activities* [why is this not italicized?], and *University and Public Service*.
 For the time period of **July 1, 2016 to June 30, 2018**, I detail below the activities that have contributed to each of the above three topics.
 I have included many hyperlinks to the results of my work.
 Please follow them if you have further